oracle/graaljs/docs/user/JavaScriptCompatibility.md

 A global `console` object is provided that offers several methods for debugging purposes.
 These methods strive to provide similar functionality as provided in other engines, but do not guarantee identical results.

-Note that those methods behave differently when GraalVM JavaScript is executed in Node.js mode (i.e., the `node` executable is started instead of `js`).
+Note that those methods behave differently when GraalJS is executed in Node.js mode (for example, the `node` executable is started instead of `js`).
 Node.js provides its own implementation that is used instead.
 * `console.log`, `console.info`, and `console.debug`: an alias for `print(...arg)`
 * `console.error`, and `console.warn`: similar to `print`, but using the error IO stream
 * `console.assert(check, message)`: prints `message` when `check` is falsy
 * `console.clear`: clears the console window if possible
-* `console.count()`, and `console.countReset()`: counts and print how many times it has been called, or resets this counter
+* `console.count()`, and `console.countReset()`: counts and prints how many times it has been called, or resets this counter
 * `console.group`, and `console.groupEnd`: increases or decreases the indentation for succeeding outputs to the console
 * `console.time()`, `console.timeLog()`, and `console.timeEnd()`: starts a timer, prints the duration the timer has been active, or prints the duration and stops the timer, respectively